adamxjohns/w251project/README.md

 ```

 ### Preprocess Data
-1. Use any device capable of recording videos to record short videos (1-2 minutes) of the people to train the classifier and save it to the data/video folder under the repo root folder and name the video by the person's name as the label.
+1. Use any device capable of recording videos to record short videos (1-2 minutes) of the people to train the classifier and save it to the data/video folder under the repo root directory and name the videos by the person's name as the labels.
-2. On TX2, cd into the root directory of this repo which is also where the data pre-processing notebook ([data_preprocessing.ipynb](https://github.com/adamxjohns/w251project/blob/master/data_preprocessing.ipynb))
+2. On TX2, cd into the root directory of this repo which is also where the data pre-processing notebook ([data_preprocessing.ipynb](https://github.com/adamxjohns/w251project/blob/master/data_preprocessing.ipynb)) is.
-3. Run the container with `docker run -v $PWD:/notebooks -p 8888:8888 -d --rm erikhou/final_project_keras:2.0`
+3. Run the project container with `docker run -v $PWD:/notebooks -p 8888:8888 -d --rm erikhou/final_project_keras:2.0`
 4. Run the command `docker logs <your contain id>` to access the link with token for the juypter notebook server
-5. Follow the steps in [data_preprocessing.ipynb](https://github.com/adamxjohns/w251project/blob/master/data_preprocessing.ipynb) to extract and align the face images for fine-tuning FaceNet.
-To skip fine-tuning FaceNet and train the SVM classifier directly, follow the steps in the last section to code the aligned face images and save the embeddings.
+5. Open the notebook and follow the steps in [data_preprocessing.ipynb](https://github.com/adamxjohns/w251project/blob/master/data_preprocessing.ipynb) to extract and align the face images for fine-tuning FaceNet.
+To skip fine-tuning FaceNet and train the SVM classifier directly, follow the steps in the last section to encode the aligned face images and save the embeddings.

 ### Transfer Learning on validation
 1. Use the same container in Preprocessing Data